maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 # brain_activity_in_ethical_AV_decisions

 This repo contains scripts and results of the brain signals analysis during making ethical decisions regarding the behavior of autonomous vehicle in unavoidable crush situation.
-Data are relevant to the research article {\bf Video-Based Experiments Better Unveil Societal Biases Towards AI’s Ethical Decisions}.
+Data are relevant to the research article **Video-Based Experiments Better Unveil Societal Biases Towards AI’s Ethical Decisions**.

-Information about the study design and registered data
+## Information about the study design and registered data

-1.1.
-Introduction to experimental design.
+### Introduction to experimental design.

 40 subjects (20 females) took part in two experimental sessions: picture-based and video-based in succession, with a 5-minute break between them.
 The order of sessions was randomized across subjects so that 20 subjects started with the picture-based scenes, while the remaining 20 subjects started with the video-based scenes.